jysohn/smartcontract-lottery/README.md

 How do we want to test this?

-1. 'mainnet-fork'
+1. [FORK] local testing on 'mainnet-fork'
-2. 'development' with mocks
+2. [MOCK] unit testing on 'development' with mocks
-3. 'testnet'
+3. [PROD] integration testing on 'testnet'